TANNER, Charles A. 1455. Private KEH. Discharged 21/05/1919. Entitled to British War and Victory Medals.

 TURNER-DAUNCEY M. J. Captain.
 Lived in Kenya and returned to UK 1965.

 TUTT, Arthur Richmond.
 Lieutenant KEH.
 Joined the Surrey Yeomanry in 1909 and served in France and Mesopotamia as Serjeant, 1248.
 Recommended for a commission in 1916 and went to Nethercorn for training.
 Posted to the KEH as a Second Lieutenant in 1917.
 For gallantry at an action near Anneux he was awarded the Belgian Croix de Guerre and with his second-in-command Serjeant Barry who was severely wounded.
 His wounds kept him from serving in France again and he served as Lieutenant with the Reserve Regiment in Ireland and is named in a photograph at Marlborough Barracks, Dublin 1918 see Figure 33.
 He rejoined the army in 1939 as a Second Lieutenant in the Royal Army Service Corps becoming a Major before discharge on medical grounds in 1943.
-Photograph shown attending Royal Review 1946.
+Photograph shown attending Royal Review in 1946.
 He died on 4/08/1960.

 TWOPENY, Richard Ernest Noel.
 Major.
 'C' Squadron.
 Awarded Military Cross (London Gazette 11/05/1917) and bar (Reported in the 'Observer' newspaper 18/08/1917) as a Lieutenant.
 Major Twopeny was born on 25/11/1893 in Hammond, South Australia and schooled at St Peter's College, Adelaide.
 He was commissioned into the KEH on 25/05/1915 as a Second Lieutenant and returned to Australia on 13/04/1920.
 He married Edna Nancie Deeley in 1927 in Sydney, New South Wales.
 He died on 8/04/1946 in Adelaide having worked as a journalist in Melbourne.
 Served in the Citizen Military Forces in WW2.
 Hackney St Peter's College Honour Board, Quorn Remembrance of Those Who Served in the Great War Honour Board.
 His brother Private Thomas Nowell Twopeny was born in 1891 in South Australia and Died of Wounds on 23/10/1917 with the 13th Australian Infantry Battalion, AIF in France.
 He was buried in Etaples Military Cemetery, Etaples, Nord Pas de Calais, France.
 Richard's portrait photograph courtesy of Peter Nemaric is also shown as Figure 331.